mbooth101/mbooth101.github.io/content/03-eclipse-luna-for-fedora-20.md

 A software collection is simply a set of RPMs whose contents are isolated from the rest of your system such that they do not modify, overwrite or otherwise conflict with anything in the main Fedora repositories.
 This allows you install multiple versions of a software stack side-by-side, without them interfering with one another.
 More can be read about this mechanism on the [software collections website](https://www.softwarecollections.org/en/).

-The Eclipse Luna software collection lives in a separate yum repository [hosted by COPR](http://copr.fedoraproject.org/coprs/mbooth/eclipse-luna/), which must be configured by clicking on [this link](http://copr-be.cloud.fedoraproject.org/results/mbooth/eclipse-luna/fedora-20-x86_64/eclipse-luna-1.0-11.fc21/eclipse-luna-release-1.0-11.fc20.noarch.rpm) to install the [release package](http://copr-be.cloud.fedoraproject.org/results/mbooth/eclipse-luna/fedora-20-x86_64/eclipse-luna-1.0-11.fc21/eclipse-luna-release-1.0-11.fc20.noarch.rpm).
+The Eclipse Luna software collection lives in a [separate yum repository](https://www.softwarecollections.org/en/scls/mbooth/eclipse-luna/), which must be configured by clicking on [this link](http://copr-be.cloud.fedoraproject.org/results/mbooth/eclipse-luna/fedora-20-x86_64/eclipse-luna-1.0-11.fc21/eclipse-luna-release-1.0-11.fc20.noarch.rpm) to install the [release package](http://copr-be.cloud.fedoraproject.org/results/mbooth/eclipse-luna/fedora-20-x86_64/eclipse-luna-1.0-11.fc21/eclipse-luna-release-1.0-11.fc20.noarch.rpm).

 Then you can install the whole collection by doing: